-Audits entire codebases for DRY/YAGNI violations, complexity issues, and naming drift.
-Supports single-agent or team-review modes with directory scoping.
+Audits a codebase repo-wide to detect DRY/YAGNI violations, complexity issues, and naming drift using single-agent or team-review modes with cross-verification.

 Slash command